You Will Need

-Flip the front and back covers to the side.
+Flip the front cover, front endpaper, and back cover to the side.
 If you don't have a drill press, lay the stack on a scrap piece of wood.
-Position the hole near the edge of the cavity but not touching it.
+Plan to drill the hole near the edge of the cavity but not touching it.

 Put something stiff on top of the stack (a thick piece of scrap chipboard, colored yellow, is shown in the photo) and press it down HARD with your free hand while drilling.
-This downward pressure will keep the paper from bunching up around the drill bit, which can make the pages bulge out in both directions, separating the books.
+This pressure will keep the paper from bunching up around the drill bit, which makes the pages bulge out in both directions, separating the books.

 Step 17: Set up your scroll saw.

 Thread the blade through the hole and load it into the saw.
 (See the Supplies page for tips on scroll saw blades and where to get good ones.)
-Adjust the saw's hold-down clamp to apply a bit of pressure on the book stack: you want to keep the book stack from jumping up and down during sawing, but you also want to move it around easily.
+Adjust the saw's hold-down clamp to apply a bit of pressure: you want to keep the book stack from jumping up and down during sawing, but you also want to be able to move it around easily.